john-cd/rust_howto/bk/later/other/cloud/aws.md

 {{#include ../../../crates/other/examples/cloud/aws_lambda.rs:example}}
 ```

-See also the ["Create Lambda Functions with Rust"][aws-create-lambda-functions-with-rust~website]↗ and ["AWS Lambda Rust Runtime Examples"][aws-lambda-rust-runtime~examples~github]↗ webpages.
+See also the ["Create Lambda Functions with Rust"][aws-create-lambda-functions-with-rust~website]↗ and ["AWS Lambda Rust Runtime Examples"][aws-lambda-rust-runtime~examples~repo]↗ webpages.

 ## Interact with AWS Services with the AWS SDK for Rust {#aws-sdk-rust}